Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

 \textbf{(1) Wasserstein GDA viewpoint.} Our starting observation is that the mean-field learning dynamics \eqref{eq-main} can be interpreted as a gradient descent--ascent (GDA) flow of the functional $F(\mu,\nu)$ on the product Wasserstein space $\mathcal P_2(\mathcal X)\times\mathcal P_2(\mathcal Y)$.
 Near a mixed Nash equilibrium $(\mu^*,\nu^*)$, the local behavior of the dynamics is therefore governed by the second variation (Hessian) of $F$ in the sense of Otto's formal Riemannian calculus.

 \textbf{(2) Hessian and elliptic structure.} Formally differentiating $\mu\mapsto F(\mu,\nu^*)$ along smooth Wasserstein geodesics, one finds that the Hessian at $\mu^*$ induces a symmetric bilinear form on the tangent space $\Tan_{\mu^*}\mathcal P_2(\mathcal X)$.
-Recall that this tangent space consists of gradient vector fields $\Phi=\nabla\phi$.
-More precisely,
+Recall that the tangent space consists of gradient vector fields $\Phi=\nabla\phi$.
+More precisely, by applying Lemma~\ref{lem:first-second-var} (variation formulae) for $\mu \mapsto F(\mu,\nu^*)=:G(\mu)$, this Hessian reads